Abby Finkenauer: 2022 U.S. Senate campaign

 On July 22, 2021, Finkenauer announced her candidacy in the Democratic primary for the 2022 U.S. Senate election in Iowa, for the seat held by Chuck Grassley.
 On April 11, 2022, a judge ruled that she was ineligible for the Democratic primary because her nominating petitions did not have enough verified signatures.
 Finkenauer said she would appeal the ruling, and four days later on April 15, the Iowa Supreme Court unanimously reversed the decision and allowed Finkenauer to appear on the primary ballot.

 Michael Franken, a retired vice admiral in the United States Navy, defeated Finkenauer in the primary election.
 The Des Moines Register called Franken's victory an upset, as Finkenauer had been the perceived front-runner.

+Biden administration

+On November 21, 2022, Finkenauer was appointed the United States Special Envoy for Global Youth Issues.
+She took office on December 1, 2022, and has completed numerous international visits on behalf of the United States, including to Australia, New Zealand, Qatar, and Thailand.
+She participated in the Young Southeast Asian Leaders Initiative in Bali from May 1 to 5, 2023.